-Dr. Keiter-Brotzman joined the faculty at Mary Baldwin College in the fall of 1998 and is currently the music department chair.
-Her work at Mary Baldwin has led her to develop an interest in the music of women composers, and in 2005, she developed an all-women composers program of solo piano works, in honor of the bicentenary year of pianist and composer Fanny Mendelssohn Hensel (1805-1847).
-This highly popular recital has become her most requested program, and she has performed it over a dozen times to date.
+Dr. Keiter is on the faculty at Mary Baldwin College, where she currently serves as Music Department Chair.
+Her work at Mary Baldwin led her to develop an interest in the music of women composers, and in 2005, she developed an all-women composers program of solo piano works, in honor of the bicentenary year of pianist and composer Fanny Mendelssohn Hensel (1805-1847).
+In February 2014, she will be the featured soloist with the Waynesboro Symphony, performing Florence B. Price’s Concerto in One Movement.

 Theresa K. Southerington

 A professor of theatre, Southerington is an alumna of Mary Baldwin College.
 She holds MA and MFA degrees in theatre from University of Virginia, as well as the MS is mathematics from James Madison University.
 Her primary field is costume, and she studied authentic Elizabethan costume practice at London’s Globe Theatre.
 Her designs are frequently seen onstage at Blackfriars Playhouse and Ash Lawn Opera.
 Southerington teaches acting and directing as well as the technical and design courses: basic production, costume, makeup, stagecraft, scene design, and lighting.
 She has an extensive resume of acting and directing ranging from Shakespeare to Tennessee Williams, and Noel Coward to modern British farce.